GRADUATE SCHOOL OF PLANNING

-- The Planning program is focused on theoretical learning, social engagement, and application of state-of-the-art qualitative and quantitative techniques of analysis, synthesis, and prognosis.
+1. The Planning program is focused on theoretical learning, social engagement, and application of state-of-the-art qualitative and quantitative techniques of analysis, synthesis, and prognosis.
 Techniques that professional planners use in connection with the design of plans, programs and projects related to environmental, urban, social and economic problems and issues, affecting Puerto Rico’s society as an integral part of the Caribbean archipelago.

-- To develop planning as a discipline and a profession by updating the teaching of knowledge, skills and attitudes in relation to theoretical, methodological and institutional aspects and on the content of plans, policies, programs and instruments resulting from the practice.
+2. To develop planning as a discipline and a profession by updating the teaching of knowledge, skills and attitudes in relation to theoretical, methodological and institutional aspects and on the content of plans, policies, programs and instruments resulting from the practice.

-- To advance the knowledge of planning theory and practice in order to address objectives and social and planning problems of Puerto Rico and Latin America through systematic research on the part of professors and students.
+3. To advance the knowledge of planning theory and practice in order to address objectives and social and planning problems of Puerto Rico and Latin America through systematic research on the part of professors and students.

-This assessment of learning is executed with a 70 items rubric which covers the relevant competencies of these three domains: Research, Planning and Communication skills.
+This assessment of learning had been executed with a 70 items rubric which covers the relevant competencies of these three domains: Research, Planning and Communication skills.
 Its mastery is measured with these items and assigns an ordinal value in a scale of 0 to 2 points.
 These points correspond, in the same order, to unmet, partially met and met criteria.

-Rubric assessment results for the academic year 2017 to 2018
+Rubric assessment results for the academic year 2017 to 2018 were as follows.

 August 2017 to August 2018